 We love matte black.
 There is nothing quite as captivating than a matte black aluminum shell.
 The way the light swiftly glides on its surface, there is no other color like it.
-So how do you actually make black aluminum ?
+So how does it actually work ?

-It all starts with some good raw aluminum.
-Raw aluminum is this light gray metal matter that scratches super easily.
-Think of tin cans or simply aluminum foil.
+It all starts with raw aluminum.
+Raw aluminum is this light gray metally matter that scratches super easily.
+Think of tin cans, the inside of soda cans or simply aluminum foil.

 Then to make it black, we use a special process called anodization.
 Unlike painting, anodization puts the color directly inside the material, not just coating on top of it.
 That prevents the color from chipping or peeling.

 During the anodizing process, the case is put into a bath of acidic solution where then high current is applied (I know, "tortured aluminum" would've been a better name).

 From left to right : raw aluminum (microscopic view) before treatment, aluminum after shotpeening treatment (microscopic view), aluminum after anodisation (microscopic view).